×

 Ordering my first meal in fluent Russian (but no clue what I ordered)

 Mongolia | It was time to leave UB and Naadam behind and head to Kovsköl, a gigantic mountain lake that holds 2% of the world’s drinking water supply (do whatever you want with that information).
 Halfway through the fourteen-hour bus ride, my previously invested time in learning the Russian alphabet became crucial: I could order food.
-The menu was hanging ...
+The menu was hanging on ...

 Read more